-Net identifiable assets refer to the total value of assets of an acquired company less the total value of its liabilities.
-Note that the identifiable assets are the assets with a certain value at a given point in time and whose benefits can be recognized and reasonably quantified.
-Essentially, the net identifiable assets represent the book value of assets on the balance sheet of an acquired company.
-It is important to understand that the identifiable assets include both tangible and intangible assets.
+Net identifiable assets refers to the total value of assets of an acquired company, less the total amount of its liabilities.
+Note that the “identifiable assets” are those with a certain value at a given point in time, and whose benefits can be recognized and reasonably quantified.
+Essentially, the net identifiable assets represent the book value of assets on the balance sheet of the acquired company.
+It is important to understand that identifiable assets may include both tangible and intangible assets.

-A write-up is an adjusting increase to the book value of an asset made if the asset’s carrying value is less than its fair market value.
-In other words, if the book value of an asset on the balance sheet is less than its fair market value, the write-up is used to equalize the asset’s book value to the fair market value.
+A write-up is an adjusting increase to the book value of an asset that is made if the asset’s carrying value is less than its fair market value.
 The write-up amount is determined when an independent business valuation specialist completes the assessment of the fair market value of assets of a target company.

-Essentially, goodwill is the amount paid in excess of the actual amount paid for the purchase of target company assets and liabilities over their total value.
+Essentially, goodwill is the amount paid in excess of the target company’s net value of its assets minus its liabilities.
 Goodwill is calculated as a difference between the purchase price and the total value of assets and liabilities of an acquired company.

-From an acquirer’s perspective, goodwill is critical in its accounting reporting because both US GAAP and IFRS require a company to re-evaluate the recorded goodwill at least once a year and record impairments if it is necessary.
-However, it is critical to remember that goodwill is not depreciated over time.
+From an acquirer’s perspective, goodwill is critical in its accounting reporting because both US GAAP and IFRS require a company to re-evaluate all recorded goodwill at least once a year and record impairment adjustments if necessary.
+Goodwill is not depreciated but is sometimes amortized over time.